Arcadia-Science/notebook-pub-template/developer-docs/ENVIRONMENT_SETUP.md

 # Environment Setup Guide

-This document explains how to set up the development environment for working with notebook publications.
+This document explains how to set up the development environment for working with and reproducing notebook publications.

 ## Setup the code environment